wjwat/pizza-place/README.md

   leaves the array that has all those items the same size so when we loop over that array to display the items it will loop over empty items.
 I'm not sure how much of a bug this is, but it's something to note.
+* toFixed rounds inconsistently which means our math will look a little weird on our receipts. no bueno.

 ## :warning: License